 Phase 4: No earlier than the 21st of June

 Finally, we have phase 4, which will be no earlier than the 21st of June.
 This is the date we have all been waiting for; when life will pretty much return to normal.
 There will be no limits on events and no social distancing in place, which means you can have the wedding of your dreams.
 Let’s not beat around the bush, some weddings are going to be carnage!
 Whether facemasks will be part of your wedding photography remains to be seen, yet there should not be any real limitations once we enter phase 4.
 It is worth pointing out though that any delays would mean all phases are pushed back.
 So, if phase 2 gets underway a week later than planned, phase 3 and phase 4 would then be pushed back at least one week.
 Ya got me?

 It can be confusing (to say the least) keeping on top of what the latest restrictions are.
-So I have created this post as an up to date source of information on just what you can and can’t do right now in terms of having a wedding.
-I’ve also explained as best as I can the tier system which we’re likely to return to once lockdown restrictions are lifted.
+So I created this post as an up to date source of information on just what you can and can’t do right now in terms of having a wedding.
+I’ve also explained as best as I can the tier system, although there hasn’t been any indication we’re going to return to this system once lockdown restrictions are lifted.
 Whilst we can’t predict the future I do hope my outline of the latest restrictions will help you to plan your wedding during this difficult time.

 At present, wedding and civil partnership ceremonies are permitted to take place in exceptional circumstances only.
 For example, if you or your partner has a serious illness whereby a recovery is not expected, you will be allowed to go forward with your wedding.
 However, please do keep in mind that only six people can attend.
 Anyone working at the event will not be included within the headcount.